 Embedding Audio

-Adding audio clips to a course can be done in a few ways.
-A couple of common ones are:
+Adding audio clips to a course can be done in a couple of ways:

-2. Make a Youtube video of it and embed the video (option to add some accompanying pictures).
+2. Make a Youtube video of it and embed the video (option to add some accompanying pictures here).
+Ask for assistance if you wish.

 Back to top